 We will cover in our afternoon workshop sessions:

-Understanding behaviour change and energy use to develop a new approach to enabling people within an organisation to reduce their energy consumption and reduce their bills in the process.
+How does understanding behavioural change and energy use help develop a new approach to energy efficiency?
+How can you enable people within an organisation to simultaneously reduce their energy consumption and their bills in the process.
 What skills, tools and processes move an organisation from current state to the desired behavioural state?

 How optimising BMS software strategies and hardware devices can improve the energy-efficient control of your buildings.
 How this can deliver ‘on-going’ savings, without detriment to operational and environmental conditions, through maximising operational efficiency.